Penny Test For Tires: Check Your Tread Depth At Home

 At V&F

-To avoid being in an accident due to bald tires, you should have your technicians inspect your tires every oil change.
+As a general rule of thumb, you should have your technicians inspect your tires every oil change.
 It’s also important to check your tires regularly for irregular wear and other exterior damage such as cuts, cracks, or bulges.
-If you do discover damage or need your tires replaced, give us a call!
-All of our auto repair services are backed by an industry-leading 3 year / 36,000-mile warranty on parts and labor.
+If you fail the penny test or discover other damage to your tires, you should have your tires replaced immediately by the team at V&F. All of our auto repair services are backed by an industry-leading 3 year / 36,000-mile warranty on parts and labor.
 Contact us at (413) 314-2280 or schedule an appointment online.
 At V&F we offer:

 • Tire sales